-The work of our first four DBEI Distinguished Faculty members (2017-18) demonstrates how the synergies among our three core disciplines serve important population-health issues.
-Here we highlight a few of those research projects.
+The work of our DBEI Distinguished Faculty members demonstrates how the synergies among our three core disciplines serve important population-health issues.
+We welcomed our inaugural class in 2017-18.
+Most recently, we announced our fourth class: Graciela Gonzalez Hernandez, MS, PhD and Vincent Lo Re II, MD, MSCE.
+Learn more about the work of our first three classes below.

 Partnering to Address Psoriatic Arthritis